lex-pec/video-game-recommender/README.md

 # Video game recommender
-Simple video game recommender based on Shiny library on R.
+Simple video game recommender based on Shiny library in R.

 The link to the app:
 https://apecheritsa.shinyapps.io/games/